-6. Secondary Employment
+7. Secondary Employment

-- 6.1.
-Secondary employment includes paid work and volunteer work where a benefit if received in return for the work e.g. paid travel expenses or reimbursement of conference expenses; - 6.2.
-Workers must seek and obtain approval in writing from the Diocese prior to engaging in any secondary employment or business activity, including employment within a family company; - 6.3.
-Approval for secondary employment is still required when a Worker who is in the paid employment of the Diocese is on leave, including periods of leave without pay; - 6.4.
-Where a Worker of the Diocese is already involved in secondary employment, they must as soon as reasonably practicable provide details of the secondary employment to the Diocese and obtain the necessary approval; - 6.5.
-Workers are required to refrain from engaging in any outside work that would compromise their integrity and independence;
+- 7.1.
+Workers must seek and obtain approval in writing from the Diocese prior to engaging in any secondary employment or business activity, including employment within a family company; - 7.2.
+Approval for secondary employment is still required when a Worker who is in the paid employment of the Diocese is on leave, including periods of leave without pay;

-6.6.
+- 7.3.
+Where a Worker of the Diocese is already involved in secondary employment, they must as soon as reasonably practicable provide details of the secondary employment to the Diocese and obtain the necessary approval; - 7.4.
+Workers are required to refrain from engaging in any outside work that would compromise their integrity and independence; - 7.5.
 The Diocese will not unreasonably withhold consent for the Worker to undertake secondary employment; however, Workers are still required to advise the Diocese in writing and obtain its consent.

-7. Management of Resources
+8. Management of Resources

-- 7.1.
+- 8.1.
 Workers are required to use Diocesan resources economically and ethically.
-Resources include but are not limited to money, facilities and equipment owned by or within the control of the Diocese; - 7.2.
-Workers also have a duty to ensure Diocesan resources are only used for their intended purpose, are well maintained and secured against theft or misuse; - 7.3.
+Resources include but are not limited to money, facilities and equipment owned by or within the control of the Diocese; - 8.2.
+Workers also have a duty to ensure Diocesan resources are only used for their intended purpose, are well maintained and secured against theft or misuse; - 8.3.
 Workers are accountable for their use of Diocesan work time and resources.
 Workers must not use Diocesan work time or resources for an outside interest, secondary employment or personal gain.
-Examples might include the development of a personal commercial idea or writing a book using the intellectual property of the Diocese, to sell privately; - 7.4.
+Examples might include the development of a personal commercial idea or writing a book using the intellectual property of the Diocese, to sell privately; - 8.4.
 Workers have a duty to report to the Diocese improper use, waste or abuse of resources, corrupt or fraudulent conduct, inadequate administration or short fallings in accountability.

-8. Activities and Public Comment
+9. Activities and Public Comment

-- 8.1.
-Workers are permitted to engage in political, professional, charitable and interest groups provided the participation does not give rise to the conflict with the Diocese's values; - 8.2.
+- 9.1.
+Workers are permitted to engage in political, professional, charitable and interest groups provided the participation does not give rise to a conflict with the Diocese's values; - 9.2.
 Although Workers are permitted to express personal views through public comment or the media, they are not to give the impression they are speaking on behalf of or representing the views of the Diocese unless they have prior authorisation from the Bishop or his delegate.
-This includes public speaking, media comments and letters, comments to online services.
+This includes public speaking, media comments and letters, and comments to online services.

-9. Protected Disclosures
+10. Protected Disclosures